 Tom tells us that the only ability he retained while disembodied was the ability to possess others.
 He overstates his case, for I am sure he was still a Parselmouth.
 But being a Parselmouth would have scarcely been useful for any purpose apart from entraping snakes.
 Which seems to have been what he used it for.
 He lured them into range and then possessed them.
 Tom, it seems, even when reduced to no more than an incomplete, disembodied soul was able to reach out and take possession of other creatures.
 And in OotP, even after he already had a new body to live in, he was still able to reach out and (briefly, and with great pain) take possession of Harry.
 Ergo: it is a tenable hypothesis to suppose that Tom himself is able, at least briefly, to be consciously present in two bodies at once.

 (ETA: if we are supposed to conclude that he *couldn’t* possess Harry because of the Harrycrux already being in place, then how was he and Harry able to painlessly hitch a ride with Nagini, if she was also a Horcrux?)

-Well, as anyone who has read my Changeling hypothesis essay in the past couple of years is aware, I now contend that Tom Riddle’s ability to possess others is a quality which contributed mightily to his ability to create seven Horcruxes (one of them unintentionally).
+Well, as anyone who has read my Changeling hypothesis essay in the past decade or so is aware, I now contend that Tom Riddle’s ability to possess others is a quality which contributed mightily to his ability to create seven Horcruxes (one of them unintentionally).

 However, this theory would tend to support the claim that all Horcruxes will keep trying to possess others, too.
 Or at any rate, Horcruxes created by wizards (or witches) who have a natural ability for possession of others will.
 If the requisite possession is acomplished by means of a spell, possibly not.